reschjonas/Entropia/TECHNICAL_OVERVIEW.md

 The transport layer is built on **QUIC**, which provides a reliable, stream-based, and encrypted channel between the two peers.

 * **QUIC** handles reliability, congestion control, and transport-level encryption (TLS 1.3).
-* We use a self-signed certificate for the TLS handshake, as the application's primary trust is established through the post-quantum key exchange and identity fingerprints.
+* Each peer uses a self-signed certificate and **signs its SHA-256 fingerprint in the first announcement**.
+The remote fingerprint is checked right after the QUIC handshake to block early MITM.
 * Application-level messages (announcements, key exchanges, chat) are serialized into a simple JSON object and sent over separate QUIC streams.
 This multiplexing prevents head-of-line blocking between different message types.
 * Using a standard protocol like QUIC makes the application more robust and simplifies the transport logic significantly compared to a raw UDP-based approach.